(Last Updated On: April 6, 2020)

 The exact questions to ask in your interview if you want to become a new grad NICU nurse

 Q: How many beds does the unit have?

-Before you interview you need to ask yourself what kind of an environment are you looking for?
-Do you want a NICU that is more low key, less beds and less staff?
+Before you interview you need to ask yourself what kind of environment are you looking for?
+Do you want a NICU that is more low key, fewer beds, and less staff?
 Or do you want a big NICU with tons of staff and lots going on?

 Q: What does my orientation process look like?

 How long will your orientation be?
 How do you ensure that you will get to see many different things?
 Will you be taking classes, be strictly on the unit, do you float around to learn other units as well?

 Q: Tell me about resources and support for new grads.